-For many people, the modern American lifestyle has led them to eat more unhealthy foods, eat bigger food portions, and be less physically active.
+Modern life in America has led many people to eat more unhealthy foods, eat bigger food portions, and be less active.
 As a result, the number of Americans who are overweight or obese (very overweight) has been rising.
 About 1 in 3 American adults is now obese, and another 1 in 3 is overweight.

 Being overweight or obese can have far-reaching health consequences.
-According to the US Centers for Disease Control and Prevention (CDC), excess body weight increases the risk for:
+According to the US Centers for Disease Control and Prevention (CDC), excess body weight increases a person’s risk for:

 - Heart disease